j0serobles/takemetodinner/README.md

 ## MVC Architectural Pattern
 The application follows the Model-View-Controller architectural pattern.
-Handlebars JS implements the "**V**iew*", while Express JS implements the **C**ontroller code in Javascript.
+Handlebars JS implements the **V**iew, while Express JS implements the **C**ontroller code in Javascript.
 Sequelize and mySQL database complete the **M**odel.
 The following interaction diagram shows how the layers talk to each other during execution of the "/" html route (The root document):

 !["/" HTML Route ](./doc/root_interaction_UML.JPG)